YottaDB/YDBDoc/MessageRecovery/errors.rst

 Utility Error: Facility ffff cannot perform the requested operation on a GT.CM database such as rrrr.

-Action: Use the utility on the remote GT.CM server system or move the database so it is local rather than remote.
+Action: Use the utility on the remote GT.CM server system or move the database so that it is local rather than remote.

 --------------------
 NOJNL